wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
 = 2.2 =
+* Added European and South African phone formats to the directory for phone and fax numbers.

+= 2.2 =
 * Added title and department search parameters to the [employees] shortcode.
 Default is [employees title="yes" department="yes"]